Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/current-projects/tri-modal-home-kit.md

 Design a unified home monitoring system that captures **motion, speech, and eye-tracking data** to identify early symptoms of neurodegenerative diseases.

 **Impact:**
 Alzheimer’s and Parkinson’s often go **undiagnosed for years**, until irreversible brain changes occur.
 Clinical detection relies on expensive imaging and specialist visits unavailable to many.
-This project aims to democratize neurological screening through a **$100 wearable device** capable of tracking tremors, gait, voice modulation, and eye behavior — key indicators of disease progression.
+This project aims to democratize neurological screening through a **wearable device** capable of tracking tremors, gait, voice modulation, and eye behavior — key indicators of disease progression.

 **General Parts & Functionality:**
 Combines a motion sensor (IMU), microphone, and IR camera to measure motor control, speech coherence, and pupil dynamics — all processed by a Raspberry Pi Zero for phone-based analysis.